deepika-verma-12/dsw-well-to-well-correlation/docs/tutorial.md

 # How-To Tutorial: Step-by-Step Pipeline Replication

-This tutorial demonstrates a step-by-step example workflow for executing the constrained Dynamic Space Warping framework on a well correlation pair.
+This tutorial demonstrates a step-by-step workflow for running the Dynamic Space Warping code on different well pairs.
 ---

 ## Phase 1: Environment Preparation